 — E. M. Forster

-Growing up, we all formed ideas about how things “should” be.
+We all formed ideas about how things “should” be growing up.
 It can feel devastating when life proves that these beliefs are wrong.
 The sooner you realize this, the better off you’ll be, and you won’t set yourself up for disappointment.

 As innocent children, we believed silly things like: